FRCA Notes

 • Hepato-pulmonary syndrome (up to 20%)

-• Consequent intra-pulmonary arteriovenous shunting leads to:
+• Consequent intra-pulmonary arteriovenous shunting and enhanced angiogenesis leads to:

 • Dyspnoea